KatlehoMM/Customer-Shopping-Trends-Analysis/README.md

 # Customer Shopping Trends Analysis
 ## Project Overview
 This analysis  is based on customer shopping behaviour, the trends that occur over a period of 6 months.
-The analysis looks at the patterns that influence customer shopping behaviour, which age group generates a lot of revenue and which day do the customer prefer to purchase their items.
-Which style of shopping is being prefered by the different age groups, does the customer prefer to shop during discount hours or sale days.
+Which day of the week and month generates a lot of renevue by different age groups, and which age group prefer which type of pay method and the shopping style the prefer to do.
 ## Summary of findings
 ### Revenue per Day and Month by Age Bucket
 * 18–25 age group contributes 30% of daily revenue, peaking on weekends.